Azure/appinno-gbb-glam-experiments/experiments/semantic-search-with-images/README.md

 # Search for semantically similar images with image data

+**Welcome!** Want to see this experiment as part of a full end-to-end reference implementation?
+This experiment led to the development of the backend component in the [semantic search for images reference implementation](../../reference-implementations/semantic-search-for-images/README.md).
+Look there for a complete solution that may be deployed to your Azure subscription.

 ## Goal

 Vector search is extremely powerful for text embeddings.
-With Azure AI Vision's multi-modal image embeddings that semantically similar search can be applied to image data as well.
+With Azure AI Vision's multimodal image embeddings that semantically similar search can be applied to image data as well.

 ## Approach

 For this implementation, an Azure Function app (C# isolated) was implemented to support HTTP requests for the closest semantic match to either a provided image or text.
 The function is responsible for:
-  - Generating a multi-modal image embedding from the provided image (via URL or stream) or text via the AI Vision v4 API
+  - Generating a multimodal image embedding from the provided image (via URL or stream) or text via the AI Vision v4 Multimodal Embeddings APIs
   - Creating an Azure AI Search vector query with the embedding
   - Returning the top N (default: three) highest confidence matches from the targeted AI Search index